PROGRAM: VIRTUAL CONVENTION

 Presenter:

-Non-Presenting Authors: Emily Moslinger, Kingston Health Science Centre; Lana King, Kingston Health Sciences Centre; Aneka Nithianandan, Kingston Health Sciences Centre; Natasha Salt, Kingston Health Sciences Centre; Dana Finnegan-Yee, Kingston Health Sciences Centre; Lisa Hope, Kingston Health Sciences Centre
+Non-Presenting Authors: Lana King, Kingston Health Sciences Centre; Aneka Nithianandan, Kingston Health Sciences Centre; Natasha Salt, Kingston Health Sciences Centre; Dana Finnegan-Yee, Kingston Health Sciences Centre; Lisa Hope, Kingston Health Sciences Centre; The South East IPAC Hub and Spoke Team

 Description: As we move beyond the pandemic, the South East Infection and Prevention and Control (IPAC) Hub & Spoke (SE IPAC Hub) team continues to support IPAC Leads within congregate living settings across three public health regions.
 On-site supports are supplemented with virtual options which provide a better opportunity to educate, collaborate and mentor through the use of engagement tools.
 Through their use, we aim to foster trust, create strong partnerships and grow the IPAC Community within our supported regions to strengthen public health.